 Long-term abuse of Percocet is dangerous.
 Once someone becomes addicted to this medication, the effects can be devastating.
-Percocet detox includes very unpleasant withdrawal symptoms.
+In addition, Percocet detox includes very unpleasant withdrawal symptoms.

 Percocet also contains acetaminophen.
-Acetaminophen is an analgesic and fever reducer like aspirin and ibuprofen, that enhances the effects of the Percocet.
-Acetaminophen itself isn’t addicting, but it is dangerous in high doses and the long-term effects of it alone make long-term Percocet abuse dangerous.
+Acetaminophen is an analgesic and fever reducer, like aspirin and ibuprofen, that enhances the effects of Percocet.
+Acetaminophen itself isn’t addicting, but it is dangerous in high doses, and the long-term effects of it alone make long-term Percocet abuse dangerous.

 Long-Term Effects of Percocet Addiction

-Percocet was initially prescribed only on a short-term basis, however, currently, it is being prescribed a lot for chronic pain.
-Long-term use of the medication makes you develop a tolerance for the drug and then higher and higher doses are required to achieve the same effect.
-High doses of the medication taken over a long period cause dependence and then a lot of times users will develop an addiction.
+Percocet was initially prescribed only on a short-term basis.
+However, it is being prescribed a lot for chronic pain currently.
+Long-term use of the medication makes you develop a tolerance for the drug, and higher doses are required to achieve the same effect.
+High doses of the medication taken over a long period cause dependence, and users will often develop an addiction.
 Some of the side effects of long-term use include:

 - Liver damage